AdaCore/learn/content/courses/advanced-ada/chapters/aggregates.rst

    This feature was introduced in Ada 2022.

-We can use iterated component association to specify an aggregate.
+We can use an iterated component association to specify an aggregate.
 This is the general syntax:

 .. code-block:: ada